SpongePowered/SpongeDocs/source/troubleshooting.rst

 ---------------------------------------

 **Symptom**: One (or more) plugins refuse to load, or behave in unexpected ways.
-The server.log file will contain messages about unreadable files on startup.
+The server log files will contain messages about unreadable files on startup.
 The server may crash, and data may be corrupted.